cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/modules/_index.md

 ---

 {{% pageinfo %}}
-This page has peen recently added and will contain new modules that can be integrated into courses.
+This page has been recently added and will contain new modules that can be integrated into courses.
 {{% /pageinfo %}}

-At this time we have not yet placed additional modules here.
+At this time, we have not yet placed additional modules here.

 Please revisit this page ...